Special Session 8

 Nagoya University,

-Japan - ‘Structural Tailoring of the Electronic Properties of 2D Systems’ Dr. Antonio Tejeda
+Abstract (PDF) - ‘Structural Tailoring of the Electronic Properties of 2D Systems’ Dr. Antonio Tejeda

 Paris-Saclay University,

-China - ‘Phosphorene Polymorphs Characterized by Low Temperature Atomic Force Microscopy’Dr. Remy Pavlak
+France - ‘Phosphorene Polymorphs Characterized by Low Temperature Atomic Force Microscopy’Dr. Remy Pavlak

 University of Basel,